-Taking on some of the fundamental tactics of a journalist entails researching who would be the best choices of experts, reaching out to them, scheduling a time to speak, devising some effective questions and then conducting the interview itself.
+A subject matter expert's insights and perspective can take a piece of content from being one-dimensional to a complete and nuanced portrait of a topic or event.
+Taking on some of the fundamental tactics of a journalist entails researching who would be the best choice of experts, reaching out to them, scheduling a time to speak, devising some effective questions, and then conducting the interview itself.

 As any journalist could tell you, conducting an interview is much more than just asking questions.
 The best interviews require thorough planning and shouldn't be done in a lockstep Q&A fashion.
 Being able to ask spontaneous questions or ask an interviewee to elaborate on a statement can help ensure the discussion is a meaningful one.